JSsquare/johnny-quest/README.md

 ## License
 - This repository does not include a license file.
 Add one if you wish to publish or share the project publicly.

-If you'd like, I can:
-- Add a short architecture diagram to this README.
-- Expand the "Contributing" section with local testing instructions.